 The Caravan Sites and Control of Development Act 1960 prohibits the use of land as a caravan site unless the occupier holds a site licence issued by the local authority.

 A caravan site includes anywhere a caravan (including mobile or 'park' home) is situated and occupied for human habitation including touring sites and single sites.

 Sites can be for permanent caravans (utilised as holiday caravans), touring caravans or permanent residential caravans.

 If you wish to change the use of land to a permanent caravan site you must have planning permission before you apply for a licence.

 To apply for a caravan site licence:

-Please note that a caravan licence can not be issued to a person who has had a site licence revoked within three years of the date of their current application.
+Please note: a caravan licence can not be issued to a person who has had a site licence revoked within three years of the date of their current application.

 Licences are transferable to a new occupier, with our consent.
 If you wish to transfer a licence please contact us on 01772 906907.